 “I always go to markets to see the beverages section whenever I go abroad.
 In every country you will find a different colour or shade….I saw the beauty of the transparent, shiny, clean plastic and the many possibilities the forms can take” Ozdaglar said in an interview.
 She quite appropriately refers to her work as ‘Tertium Non Data,’ after the Latin term for the alchemic process of blending two different elements to form a third, new one.

-As much as she may love her craft, Ozdaglar has to be careful, as the heating of plastic can release dangerous chemicals such as dioxins and phthalates into the atmosphere.
+As much as she may love her craft, Ozdaglar has to be careful in her studio, as the heating of plastic can release dangerous chemicals such as dioxins and phthalates into the atmosphere.
 Plastic recycling also requires significant amounts of energy.
 Some materials, such as glass, for example, can be reprocessed repeatedly from its original form, but plastic can’t, due to the numerous compounds that go into it.

-She does the job beautifully, and has created everything from jewellery and bridal bouquets to lamps and decorative bowls, proving that one man’s garbage truly can be another woman’s gold.
+She does the job beautifully, and has created everything from jewellery and bridal bouquets to lamps and decorative bowls.
+Her work truly proves that one woman’s garbage truly can be another woman’s gold.